-You aren’t the first — and you won’t be the last — person searching for tips on how to increase your email open rates.
+You aren’t the first — and you won’t be the last — person searching for tips on how to increase your email marketing open rates.

-We’re all desperate to keep squeezing the life out of our email campaigns because, despite the sophistication of social platform brand building and paid ads across every search engine, email remains the powerhouse of marketing channels.
+We’re all desperate to keep squeezing the life out of our email campaigns because, despite the sophistication of social platform brand building and paid search ads across every search engine, email remains the powerhouse of marketing channels.

 In a 2020 study of over 2,000 marketing professionals:

 Consumers are feeling the love as well.
 Recent statistics show that:

 Email marketing: we know it, we love it.
 But how do we improve on it?

 Let’s make sure we’re talking the same language here.
 Your email open rate is the percentage of the total number of subscribers who opened an email campaign.
 We aren’t looking at clicks, sales, or leads — just the open rates.
 For reference, across all industries the average email open rate in 2020 is 17.8%.